 The theology about the significance of Christ’s divinity and the significance of His death on the cross and of His resurrection, all expounded in various ways in the epistles, formed no part of the apostolic kerygma.
 These theological details were important and were a part of the baptized Christian’s continued education and formation.
 But (for example) how Christ’s death on the cross saved us was not a part of the kerygma; it was enough to know that baptism into Christ’s Church saved (compare 1 Peter 3:21, “baptism now saves you”) because it was the way in which one gave one’s life to Christ and became His disciple.

 In the apostolic kerygma urging people to convert and become Christians, those addressed were not asked to accept a teaching, but to join a family.
-Christianity was not a philosophy to be embraced intellectually in the giving of mental assent to a series of theological propositions, but a mystical Body which one entered through baptism.
+Christianity was not a philosophy to be embraced intellectually in the giving of mental assent to a series of theological propositions through saying a prayer, but a mystical Body which one entered through baptism.
 Theology would come later.
-Reformed teaching (with its long sermons, central to the church service) tended to privilege intellectual understanding, and make it as central to conversion as it was in their liturgy.
+Current Evangelical teaching in their large "praise band churches" (with its long sermons, central to the church service) tended to privilege intellectual understanding, and make it as central to conversion as it was in their liturgy.
 For the apostles and the church which immediately succeeded them, the center was the Eucharist and sacramental re-incorporation into Christ’s Body each Sunday through partaking His Body and Blood.
 This sacramental life began with the very act of conversion.